dachcom-digital/pimcore-members/docs/200_Restrictions.md

 Now you should see a restriction tab in all of those defined objects.

 ### Object Inheritance
-If your enable the inheritance checkbox, all subobjects will inherit the restriction.
+If your enable the inheritance checkbox, all child objects will inherit the restriction.

 > If you're adding a new child element to a inheritable object, it will automatically adopt the restriction.